 - 19.1 Members are accountable to the public throughout the four-year Council term.
-Between elections they may become disqualified and lose their seat, for example, if they were to lose their eligibility under the Municipal Act, or for failing to declare a conflict of interest under the Municipal Conflict of Interest Act. - 19.2 The Municipal Act authorizes Council to impose one or more of the penalties listed below, if so desired, on a Member following a report by the Integrity Commissioner that, in their opinion, the Member has contravened the Council Code of Conduct: - a) A reprimand; or - b) Suspension of the remuneration paid to the Member in respect of their services as a Member of Council for a period of up to 90 days. - 19.3 The Municipal Act does not authorize Council to impose an offence or administrative penalty other than those provided for under section 19.2.
+Between elections they may become disqualified and lose their seat, for example, if they were to lose their eligibility under the Municipal Act, or for failing to declare a conflict of interest under the Municipal Conflict of Interest Act. - 19.2 The Municipal Act authorizes Council to impose one or more of the penalties listed below, if so desired, on a Member following a report by the Integrity Commissioner that, in their opinion, the Member has contravened the Council Code of Conduct: - a) A reprimand; or - b) Suspension of the remuneration paid to the Member in respect of their services as a Member of Council for a period of up to 90 days. - 19.3 The Municipal Act does not authorize Council to pass a by-law or resolution to provide that a Member who contravenes the Council Code of Conduct is guilty of an offence or is required to pay an administrative penalty.

-20. Requests for Advice from the IC
+Requests for Advice from the IC 20.

-- 20.1 All requests by a Member for advice from the IC shall be made in writing. - 20.2 Advice provided by the IC to a Member shall be in writing. - If the IC provides educational information to the public, the IC may summarize advice 20.3 they have provided in their Annual Report to the City but shall not disclose Confidential Information that could identify a person concerned.
+- 20.1 All requests by a Member for advice from the IC shall be made in writing. - 20.2 Advice provided by the IC to a Member shall be in writing. - 20.3 If the IC provides educational information to the public, the IC may summarize advice they have provided in their Annual Report to the City but shall not disclose Confidential Information that could identify a person concerned.